Dong SEO, et al.

 CVD also requires relatively long time frames, of the order of

-This inherent requirement means that CVD is not readily amenable
+place.
+This inherent requirement means that CVD is not readily

 The search for new methods of graphene is a very active area of

-to high quality graphene thai are safe, inexpensive and amenable
+routes to high quality graphene thai are safe, inexpensive and

-vapour deposition that take place in low pressure environments.
+chemical vapour deposition that take place in low pressure

-8470400 require the use of purified gases, high temperatures and
+disclosed in US 8470400 require the use of purified gases, high

-graphene and a method for the preparation thereof.
-This method
+crystalline graphene and a method for the preparation thereof.

-involves very high temperatures and long processing times.
-It uses
+This method involves very high temperatures and long processing

-multiple processing stages and requires harsh chemicals and
+times.
+It uses multiple processing stages and requires harsh

 US 81 /829423 discloses the combustion synthesis of graphene and